mshong/mshong/README.md

 # Introduction
 - Hi, I’m @mshong, with a Ph.D. degree in electrical engineering.
+- I worked as an cooperation professor at Korea University for 5 years, teaching "Signals and System" and "Discrete Math".
 - Currently, I'm working for a fabless company, [Sapien Semiconductor](http://www.sapien-semicon.com).
 - I have been developing video compression technologies, display technology, and image processing mostly.
 - Lately, I have been interested in machine learning and deep learning with Python.